 - Manage contractors/vendors and service providers increase the quality of services rendered

 - Stock management for critical spares, linking to maintenance schedules, leading to reduced carrying costs

 - Mobile devices support real-time access to assigned work and asset details for improved resolution times

 - Facilities service desk to publish available services and provide increased customer satisfaction

-IBM Maximo Tutorial
+IBM Maximo Tutorial for Beginners

 IBM Maximo Asset Management is an enterprise asset management (EAM) software solution product produced by IBM.
 It is a solution that is used to operate, maintain, and dispose of enterprise assets.
 It focuses on the following types of assets:

 - Plant and production (for example oil, gas, chemicals, mining, manufacturing, pharmaceuticals, food, electronics, and power generation)

 - Infrastructure (including railways, highways, telecommunications, water and wastewater, and electric and gas distribution networks)